Sotera/Datawake-Legacy/docker-build/README.md

 Docker runs on linux and requires specific kernel features, so to run in OSX we actually run docker in a VM called boot2docker.
 If you are running on windows or linux be sure to follow the docker setup instructions to install and use boot2docker as well.

 NOTE:  boot2docker should automatically allow you to link volumes from your user directory into the VM.
 If you are adding volumes they must be in your User directory.
 WARNING:  A current issue with boot2docker on OSX prevents us from writing to mounted directories from within containers.
-THis prevents us from persisting data outside of containers.
+This prevents us from persisting data outside of containers.

 ###  Seting up a dev environment.